 Saving an Important Wildlife Corridor in Southern Arizona

-Even with the most important linkages in the region identified, little was done to secure these wildlife corridors.
+With the most important linkages in the region identified, little was done to secure these wildlife corridors.
 There were and remain at least three major reasons for this lack of progress:

-- Opportunity – The spread of housing developments on former ranches often happens before funding or public awareness can be developed;
+- Opportunity – The spread of housing developments on former ranches often happens before funding or public awareness can be developed.

 - Funding – Lack of major coordinated funding effort by foundation and agencies at the scale necessary to address the needs of the region has resulted in too little funding, too late.